aalksii/nlpaper/README.md

 - The topic of all papers in the dataset is machine learning, so it should be easier for a model to adapt to a new domain.

+- The selected models are much more compact compared to BERT.
+Therefore, it is possible to train these models using a single GPU machines, such as Google Colab.

 ## Project diagrams

 ### Component diagram